Kevin-234/cpnt262-a4/README.md

 ### Attribution
 Tony's [in-class](https://github.com/sait-wbdv/in-class) helped me a lot.

+Thanks for [Patrick](https://github.com/mayorbcode) to help me out how to fixed the first comment issue.

 ### Comment
-+ It took me forever to figure out why my nav.ejs, header.ejs and footer.ejs wouldn't show up on gallery.ejs file.
++ It took me forever to figure out why my nav.ejs, header.ejs and footer.ejs wouldn't show up on gallery page (gallery.ejs).
 Solution was I had to change gallery render item string name to different name.
+At the end, Patrick helped me out.

 + I had rough time to connect images.
 The images was keep showing up undefined.